AnshiLeFlay/yandex-react-burger/README.md

 ## Testing

-Unit tests can be run using Jest.
+Unit tests can be run using Jest:

+npm run test

-Integration tests can be run using Cypress.
+Integration tests can be run using Cypress:

+npx cypress open

 ## Code Quality